-This is an observational retrospective single-centre study performed in the Cardiology Department of Centro Hospitalar Universitário de São João, Porto, Portugal.
-We included all consecutive patients aged 18 years old with clinically significant rheumatic MVS, with mitral valve area (MVA) <1.5 cm2 and grade 2 mitral regurgitation (MR), who underwent PMC between 1st January of 1991 and 31th December of 2008.
-All patients with asymptomatic MVS, MVA 1.5 CM2, grade 3-4 MR, or with intra-cardiac thrombus were excluded.
-Patient's information was reviewed from medical records.
+This is an observational, retrospective single-center study performed in the Cardiology Department of Centro Hospitalar Universitário de São João, Porto, Portugal.
+We included all consecutive patients aged \geq 18 years old with clinically significant rheumatic MVS, with mitral valve area (MVA) <1.5 cm2 and grade \leq 2 mitral regurgitation (MR), who underwent PMC between 1st January of 1991 and 31st December of 2008.
+All patients with asymptomatic MVS, MVA \geq 1.5 cm2, grade 3-4 MR, or with intracardiac thrombus were excluded.
+The patient's information was reviewed from medical records.